P9SOFT/P9TableViewHandler/README.md

 # Make your tableview cell confirm the protocol

 You need confirm and implement P9TableViewCellProtocol as below for your tableview cell to use P9TableViewHandler.
+If you want to use section header or footer view then, you need confirm and implement same protocol for it.

 ```swift
 protocol P9TableViewCellProtocol: class {